The 6 Best Automatic Dog Feeders Australia: Tested & Evaluated 2023

 Realistically, are you going to leave them with one meal for the day until you get back?
 Or worse, stop your activities and drive home to fit their mealtimes and then drive back to the museum?

-Imagine a little robot helper that periodically feeds your pup so you don’t have to worry about them.
+Imagine a little robot helper that periodically feeds your pup so you don’t have to worry about them, or rely on helpful neighbours.
 That’s the beauty of the auto feeder.
 It is great for those who work away from home all day or just for small day trips when you’ll know that you’ll miss their typical schedule.

 Even if you work from home or are retired, they are still incredibly convenient and easy to use.